 The school holidays are upon us so chances are you'll have the welcome company of some little visitors.
 Come rain or shine, in the car or at home, make sure you're never stuck for something to keep the little 'uns entertained with these suggestions from gransnetters.
 Only got your imagination handy?
 Not a problem.
 Willing to make a mess (and have a great time in the process)?
 We've got the activity for you.
-Read on for some fun activities for kids, that especially come in handy during half term.
+Read on for some fun activities for kids that especially come in handy during the school holidays.

 This way for more grandparenting tips, competitions and more...

 Looking for fun things to do with your grandchildren?
 Look no further...from inexpensive indoor activities to outdoor adventures, there's something for everyone.
 If you've found yourself in charge of childcare this school holiday, here are seven things to do with kids that will keep them entertained for hours.

 "My grandchildren love science experiments; the messier the better!
 I always have a stock of white vinegar and bicarb.
 Also, try Googling 'balloon powered car and rocket'.
 There are lots of examples which have been simply made from household items."

 If you have a budding scientist in your care, have fun with some exciting experiments.
 Not only are they great indoor activities for kids, but they are also educational for youngsters, and encourage an interest in a core subject.
 You can find some great kits online, such as this Horrible Science Explosive Elements one from Amazon.
 Who said learning took a break in the school holidays?

 "My grandchildren like bug hunting.
 I found young children do better with a largish white tub, like a margarine or ice cream tub.
 We hold this under a bush or some other type of plant, shake it and see what falls in.
 They find it easier to look at the bug against a white background.
 We do have a magnifying glass, but young children can find them tricky to use so it isn't really essential.
 It's a good way to encourage them to be observant."